 Because of the importance of greetings in the Japanese culture, it should be one of the first things you learn when learning Japanese, in addition to characters.
 Read on to learn the basics of Japanese greetings!

 The word aisatsu (挨拶) means “greeting” in Japanese, however, it’s more than just “hello.”

 Aisatsu is very important and is taught from early childhood.
-For example, it’s not uncommon for school kids to greet every passing student of a higher grade in a sign of respect.
+For example, it’s not uncommon for school kids to greet every passing student of a higher grade as a sign of respect.
 Also important in the workplace, Japanese greetings can create a positive working environment and promote communication between coworkers.

 Another interesting thing to note is that handshaking is not as common and bowing is much more prevalent as a custom.

 This roughly translates to “good morning,” and is used typically in the morning hours before noon.
 The actual word for “morning” is not included in the phrase.
 However, the base word is hayai (早い), which means “early.”